Nephronophthisis and autosomal dominant tubulointerstitial kidney disease are caused by inherited genetic defects.

 Both disorders are treated by controlling consequences of kidney dysfunction; children may also require nutritional supplements and growth hormone.

 Nephronophthisis and autosomal dominant tubulointerstitial kidney disease are a group of hereditary disorders that affect the development of microscopic tubules deep within the kidneys that concentrate the urine and reabsorb sodium.
 As a result, excessive amounts of sodium are excreted in the urine, resulting in too little sodium in the body and blood.
 Excessive amounts of acids may also accumulate in blood.
-The damaged tubules become inflamed and scarred, eventually causing chronic kidney disease severe enough to result in end-stage renal disease (end-stage kidney failure).
+The damaged tubules become inflamed and scarred, eventually causing chronic kidney disease severe enough to result in end-stage renal disease (ESRD, or end-stage kidney failure).
 Although the disorders are similar, there are some key differences, especially the inheritance pattern and the age at which chronic kidney disease becomes severe.

 Nephronophthisis is inherited as an autosomal recessive disease, so one defective gene must be received from each parent.
 It causes symptoms that usually begin during childhood or early adolescence and usually leads to kidney failure in early adolescence.

 Autosomal dominant tubulointerstitial kidney disease is inherited as an autosomal dominant disorder, so a defective gene need be inherited from only one parent for disease to occur, and it usually causes symptoms that begin in adulthood.
 Occasionally, the disorder occurs in a person with no family history of kidney disease.
 These people may have developed the gene defect as a new mutation (the gene becomes abnormal for no apparent reason) or the defect was present but not recognized in one or both parents.

 A person starts to produce excessive amounts of urine and becomes excessively thirsty because the kidneys become unable to concentrate urine and conserve sodium.